Speculative fiction writer exploring the edges of technology, ecology, resilience, and rebellion.

 Novelist, The Alis Switch

-My forthcoming debut novel follows characters navigating ecological collapse and ancestral inheritance, asking what we owe to the living, the lost, and the not-yet-born.
+Marnie's forthcoming debut novel follows characters navigating ecological collapse and ancestral inheritance, asking what we owe to the living, the lost, and the not-yet-born.

-My writing asks what we owe to one another across every boundary we have drawn — between the domesticated and the wild, the living and the ancestors, the present and the future — and suggests that the answer, in every case, is love.
+Marnie's writing asks what we owe to one another across every boundary we have drawn — between the domesticated and the wild, the living and the ancestors, the present and the future — and suggests that the answer, in every case, is love.

 Family and community